CyberActive/GraphEmbeding/README.md

 [StreamSpot]: https://github.com/sbustreamspot/sbustreamspot-data
 The StreamSpot dataset is composed of 600 provenance graphs derived from 5 benign and 1 attack scenarios.
 See the [StreamSpot Explore Data.ipynb notebook](https://github.com/CyberActive/GraphEmbeding/blob/main/StreamSpot%20Explore%20Data.ipynb) for a detailed analysis of the dataset

+It is important to visualize data before doing any ML.
+This falls in the category if descriptive analytics.

+The size of each graph is too big to visualize.
+Moreover, each graph is really a time progression, the processes captured there didn't happen at the same time.
+Therefore it is only reasonable to visualize a small subsets of the data.
+We can see that there are roughly speaking three types of subgraphs:
+- a process is writing multiple files
+- ...
+- ...